 What do you get if you cross the fast-paced driving skills of a Fast and Furious film with football tactics worthy of Jürgen Klopp?
 The answer is one of the most exciting esports around: Rocket League.

 Players loved the four-wheeled footie action, and the game’s casual and competitive modes exploded in popularity upon its release.
-Five years on, there’s still a strong core fanbase climbing the Rocket League ranks and representing teams at esports tournaments, but the game’s recent free-to-play update is set to give the racing game a new lease of life.
+Five years on, there’s still a strong core fanbase climbing the Rocket League ranks and representing teams at esports tournaments, but the game’s free-to-play update has given the racing game a new lease of life.

-Whether you’re a rookie or a former Grand Champion, your choice of car says a lot about who you are as a player – but also affects your playstyle.
+Whether you’re a rookie or a former Supersonic Legend, your choice of car says a lot about who you are as a player – but also affects your playstyle.
 If you thought all cars were created equal you’d be wrong, so we’re here to help you understand what makes one car better than another, and ultimately which are the best Rocket League cars to choose.

 This guide will cover everything you need to know about choosing a car, including everything from top speeds to our top picks.
 We’re going to start with some slightly technical stuff: hitboxes.
 But don’t worry – this really isn’t as complicated as it sounds, and can have a major impact on your choice of chassis.